Exactly solvable models for 2+1D topological phases derived from crossed modules of semisimple Hopf algebras: Hopf-algebraic higher Kitaev model: Commuting-projector Hamiltonian model for oriented surfaces with cell decomposition from a crossed module of semisimple Hopf algebras

 Let $\Sigma$ be a compact oriented surface. \begin{definition}[Cell decomposition of a surface] By a \emph{cell decomposition $L$ of $\Sigma$} we mean the following.
 We have an embedded graph $L$ in $\Sigma$ with no loops and no univalent vertices, with finite sets $L^0$ and $L^1$ of \emph{vertices} and \emph{edges}, such that its complement in $\Sigma$ is a disjoint union of open $2$-disks, forming the set $L^2$ of \emph{plaquettes}.
+We will require that the closure, in $\Sigma$, of each plaquette is a topological 2-disk, and that its boundary is a 1-sphere $S^1$, with a CW-decomposition constructed by vertices and edges of $\Gamma$, with no repetitions of either edges or vertices.

+We moreover require that two different plaquettes have at most one edge in common in their boundary, and that at most one edge can connect a given pair of vertices.

-Furthermore, each edge is oriented and each plaquette ${P}$ has a distinguished vertex {$v_P$} in its boundary, called its \emph{base-point}. \end{definition} {The choice of a base-point in each plaquette is essential to establish conventions for edge operators and plaquette operators, and was also considered in \cite{Higher_Kitaev,companion}.} \begin{remark} In particular, $L$ is in this way a regular CW decomposition of $\Sigma$, which additionally has that the attaching maps of the $2$-cells are cellular, as the $2$-lattices defined in \cite{companion}. \end{remark} \begin{remark} The cell decompositions considered here in particular include triangulations of surfaces, {which in this paper we regard to be} equipped with an orientation of each edge and a choice of a vertex (base-point) for each triangle, {unless explicitly stated otherwise}.
-Here triangulations as usual come with the restriction that two simplices can only intersect along a common face. \end{remark}
+Furthermore, each edge is oriented and each plaquette ${P}$ has a distinguished vertex {$v_P$} in its boundary, called its \emph{base-point}. {In other words $L$ includes a function $v:L^2 \rightarrow L^0$ such that $v_P \in \partial P$ and a function $\omega:L^1 \rightarrow L^0$ such that $\omega_e \in \partial e$.} \end{definition} {The choice of orientations on edges and of a base-point in each plaquette is essential to establish conventions for edge operators and plaquette operators, and was also considered in \cite{Higher_Kitaev,companion}.} The conditions on boundaries of plaquettes, and that we have at most one edge between a pair of vertices, arise only in order to reduce the number of cases to consider in the proofs we give. \begin{remark} In particular, $L$ is in this way a regular CW decomposition of $\Sigma$, which additionally has that the attaching maps of the $2$-cells are cellular, as the $2$-lattices defined in \cite{companion}. \end{remark} \begin{remark} The cell decompositions considered here in particular include triangulations of surfaces, {which in this paper we regard to be} equipped with an orientation of each edge and a choice of a vertex (base-point) for each triangle, {unless explicitly stated otherwise}.
+Here triangulations, as usual, come with the restriction that two simplices can only intersect along a common face. \end{remark}

+We will initially define our model for any cell decomposition of an oriented surface $\Sigma$.
+This model has the best properties when we restrict to, here called, \emph{adequate} cell decompositions, which we will now define.

+Let $P$ be a plaquette, with base-point $v_P$.
+Its boundary is topologically $S^1$, and has a preferred orientation, anti-clockwise, or positive, induced by the orientation that $\Sigma$ induces in the plaquette.
+Let $(e_1^P, \dots, e_{n_{P}}^P)$ be the ordered set of edges in the boundary of $P$, starting at the base-point $v_P$ and going around the boundary in an anti-clockwise way, with respect to the plaquette.